harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Iron Age Problems

-- Incredibly painful to understand and configure webpack
+- Incredibly painful to understand, configure and debug webpack
-- Slow and hard to debug webpack
-- Dev-server and HMR builds do not scale well
+- Dev-server and HMR builds do not scale well, very slow
 - Lots of boilerplate